pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-21-calm-milazzo.md

 `From: Milazzo, Sicily, Italy`<br/>
 `To: Capo Calava, Sicily, Italy`

 The Milazzo castle looked promising and inviting.
 We badly needed to stretch our legs, lest they atrophy into useless noodles.
 We brought along our shopping bags.
-This is the thing: when you go ashore, you want to do _all_ the things --- culture, shopping, garbage disposal --- because taking out the dingy is always a bit of a hassle.
+When you go ashore, you want to do _all_ the things --- culture, shopping, garbage disposal --- because taking out the dingy is always a bit of a hassle.
 We usually visit places of interest loaded with shopping bags and backpacks, looking a bit like homeless drifters.
 Actually, we literally are homeless drifters.
 Cruising isn't as glamourous as some people think.

 {{< image src="IMG_7438.jpg" alt="" ratio="3x2" >}}